moxaj/mikron/README.md

             :age  :ubyte
             :tags [:vector [:enum [:a :b :c :d :e]]]}])

-;; As you can see, the DSL syntax is heavily inspired by the Hiccup syntax
+;; As you can see, the DSL syntax is heavily inspired by Hiccup

 ;; We also need a schema for a list of people (defschema person-list-schema